-Gene Byrne explains how to create a positive environment for the good of your athlete and for the sport
+Gene Byrne explains how to create a positive environment for the good of your athlete and the sport.

-Working with the young athletes, from the beginner to the elite, it is obvious a coach wears many hats; surrogate parent, teacher, trainer and sports psychologist to name a few.
-In particular, the old adage of 20% physical 80% mental hits home at the lower levels of our sport.
+Working with the young athletes, from the beginner to the elite, it is apparent a coach wears many hats; surrogate parent, teacher, trainer, and sports psychologist, to name a few.
+In particular, the adage of 20% physical 80% mental hits home at the lower levels of our sport.
 From the moment a decision has been made to coach young track and field athletes, one must become committed to bettering not only oneself but their athletes too.

 A problematic coach is a person who has somehow ended up in charge of a track squad without any knowledge of how to coach.
 Realistically, because someone competed for a school team or a local club does not make them a coach.
-In fact, being an Olympian is certainly not a prerequisite and in some ways can be detrimental to their coaching skills.
-We all have started with good will and gladly many of us have graduated to a level of competency.
-To become a great coach it is suggested to follow these six criteria:
+Being an Olympian is certainly not a prerequisite and, in some ways, can be detrimental to their coaching skills.
+We all have started with goodwill, and gladly many of us have graduated to a level of competency.
+To become a great coach, it is suggested to follow these six criteria:

-It sounds simple yet perhaps it is not.
-In fact, many have difficulty separating their coaching personalities from their true personalities.
-In-experience tends to have us believe we are the best; a wise person learns form mistakes and succeeds while others fail to evolve.
+It sounds simple, yet it is not.
+Many have difficulty separating their coaching personalities from their true personalities.
+In-experience tends to have us believe we are the best; a wise person learns from mistakes and succeeds while others fail to evolve.
 Luckily, the Internet can be used to begin gaining experience by helping to find the right education.
-For the beginner, one can go to many web-sites that are exclusively track and field orientated.
-Example: www.iaaf.org, the International Organizing Body and in particular, for those in the US, www.usatf.org, both sites are full of educational opportunities.
-Most countries, with a national track and field structure, have an organizing body where coaches can become members, involve themselves in education where they can begin to understand track and field.
+For the beginner, one can go to many websites that are exclusively track and field orientated.
+Example: www.iaaf.org, the International Organizing Body, and in particular, for those in the USA, www.usatf.org, both sites are full of educational opportunities.
+Most countries, with a national track and field structure, have an organizing body where coaches can become members, and involve themselves in education where they can begin to understand track and field.

-To experience new ideas it is essential to keep an open mind; since the introduction of periodisation, the science of track and field has advanced rapidly.
-Development of human biomechanics, physiology, training theory and sports psychology[2,3,4] has also added significantly to the sport.
+To experience new ideas, it is essential to keep an open mind; since the introduction of periodisation, the science of track and field has advanced rapidly.
+The development of human biomechanics, physiology, training theory, and sports psychology[2,3,4] has also added significantly to the sport.
 Understanding how to apply the proper tools helps a coach create a positive training environment.

-Simply put, do not train the athlete according to experiences, learn to use modern techniques and plan for success.
+Do not train the athlete according to experiences, learn to use modern techniques and plan for success.
 Approaching this volatile sport without a plan is suicidal.
 Planning can be simple or complicated, depending on the situation.
 There needs to be a certain amount of flexibility built in to accommodate unforeseen complications.
-Fundamental training plan calls for a periodisation chart.
+A basic training plan calls for a periodisation chart.
 Planning the training year is impracticable without periodisation; yes, it is done, although important peaks may well be missed without it.
 Designing a comprehensive periodisation chart for the team or individual is imperative.
-It will also benefit the coach to create a chart for him/herself.
+It will also benefit the coach to create a chart for themself.

 We are involved in a sport where the boundaries of human potential are pushed beyond established physical and mental boundaries.
 While testing these boundaries an uneducated coach can have issues with the safety of their athletes.
 The coach must commit to being "Athlete Centred".
 Helping a young person to become an athlete demands attention to detail and for the coach to be focused on the individual.
-Everything, during training and in competitions must be centred on the success of the athlete.
-By design, a coach must develop a culture where the athlete realizes their true potential, including how they conduct themselves while away from track.
+Everything, during training and in competitions, must be centred on the success of the athlete.
+By design, a coach must develop a culture where the athlete realizes their true potential, including how they conduct themselves while away from the track.
 Many problematic coaches have a tendency not to care what happens to the athlete after each training session.
-In fact, this carelessness shows during training such as generalizing sessions, where the whole squad runs 6 to 10 x 400m, depending on level of fitness.
-This type of training leads to burnout, injuries, insecurity, mistrust and low team moral.
-Develop the athlete(s) over time, open two-way communication with the team and more importantly with team leaders.
+This carelessness shows during training such as generalizing sessions, where the whole squad runs 6 to 10 x 400m, depending on the level of fitness.
+This type of training leads to burnout, injuries, insecurity, mistrust, and low team morale.
+Develop the athlete(s) over time, open two-way communication with the team, and more importantly, with team leaders.

-Therein lays a second fundamental rule: Communication.
+Therein lies a second fundamental rule: Communication.
 Talking with athletes establishes trust.
 When a situation arises where an athlete is not performing well, how can a coach help if he/she is unable to talk to them about it?
 How much influence can a coach have when they are unwilling to communicate with their athletes?
-It is essential to know how much to give in order for the athlete to trust the advise of their coach.
-Most coaches are not experienced or qualified psychologist or a medical specialist therefore it is beyond their ability to diagnose, a coach evaluates and if needed refers the athlete to the proper professional.
-Use the experience gained through education to evaluate each situation; athletes trust their coaches to train them physically, the coach also needs to be there for them emotionally.
+It is essential to know how much to give for the athlete to trust the advice of their coach.
+Most coaches are not experienced or qualified psychologists or medical specialists, therefore, it is beyond their ability to diagnose, a coach evaluates and if needed refers the athlete to the proper professional.
+Use the experience gained through education to assess each situation; athletes trust their coaches to train them physically; the coach also needs to be there for them emotionally.